- Oracle has a highly uncompetitive cloud.

 “They are Oracle coming out to the world with products that are built and architected for cloud and everything that implies.”

 One would hope that Oracle built the products that they announce.
-Because if Oracle begins coming out to the world with products built by Salesforce or SAP, then there will obviously be trouble.
+Because if Oracle begins coming out to the world with products developed by Salesforce or SAP, then there will be trouble.
 So yes…..let us agree with Gartner that Oracle is announcing products that Oracle built.
-Furthermore, not only products that it built, but that Oracle both “built and architected.”
+Furthermore, not only products that it created, but that Oracle both “built and architected.”

-This quotation is what you get when someone is paid but has to dance around a bit to obscure an obvious truth, and a truth which the payee would prefer the reader to think of differently than the reality would show.
-We will leave it the reader to guess how much Oracle pays Gartner on a yearly basis.
+This quotation is what you get when someone is paid but has to dance around a bit to obscure an obvious truth, and a fact which the payee would prefer the reader to think of differently than the reality would show.
+We will leave it the reader to guess how much Oracle pays Gartner every year.
 For that type of dancing, let us hope it is a lot.

 A review on Quora was a bit more colorful.